mescheryakov1/sfbrowser/README.md

 The `dist` script disables publishing so no GitHub token is required.
 Resulting installers or executables will be in the `dist/` folder.

+## GitHub Actions CI

+Continuous integration builds for Linux and Windows are configured in `.github/workflows/build.yml`.
+Each run installs dependencies, executes `npm run dist` and uploads the resulting binaries as artifacts.

+You can download the ready-made `.AppImage` or `.exe` from the **Actions** tab of your repository by selecting a build run and choosing the artifact for your platform.

 ## Extension

 Two packed extensions are included in the repository (`iifchhfnnmpdbibifmljnfjhpififfog.zip` and `pfhgbfnnjiafkhfdkmpiflachepdcjod.zip`).